evoluteur/evolutility-server-node/README.md

 | readonly     | Prevents field modification.          |
 | inMany       | Determines if the field is present (by default) in lists of records. |

+Notes: More field properties (unique, min, max, minLength, maxLength...) will be added later.

 ### Sample model